PowerLedger/powr/docs/src/developing/clients/rust-api.md

 Some important crates:

-- [`solana-program`] &mdash; Imported by programs running on Solana, compiled to SBF.
+- [`solana-program`] &mdash; Imported by programs running on Solana, compiled to BPF.
 This crate contains many fundamental data types and is re-exported from [`solana-sdk`], which cannot be imported from a Solana program.

 - [`solana-sdk`] &mdash; The basic off-chain SDK, it re-exports